How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Results and Discussion

 The left-hand part of Table~\ref{tab:ind_diff_table} contrasts the effects for the slower subjects as opposed to the faster subjects.
 The pattern that emerges is that slow subjects are primarily making use of words' form properties.
 They take more time to respond to longer words, and they speed up when the orthographic features of the word provide good support for a yes response.
-When making a nonword response, they decide more quickly when the uncertainty of the predicted form vector is greater (\texttt{Log L1Chat}).
+When making a nonword response, they decide more quickly when the uncertainty of the predicted form vector is greater (\texttt{Log Cue Activation Diversity}).
 By contrast, the faster participants respond faster for words with greater semantic density, and they do not show much of an effect of word length.
 Faster responders appear to focus more on meaning.
 This explains why they respond more slowly when \texttt{C-Precision} is high: When the semantics precisely maps back onto form, faster responders are distracted by supporting evidence from words' forms, having to suppress saying the word out loud.
-When making word responses, they also respond more slowly when \texttt{Log L1Chat} is high, indicating that uncertainty about the form space is also detrimental for faster participants when presented with words.
+When making word responses, they also respond more slowly when \texttt{Log Cue Activation Diversity} is high, indicating that uncertainty about the form space is also detrimental for faster participants when presented with words.

-Further insight into the individual differences between faster and slower responders is provided by the correlations in the random effects for nonwords, which are presented in the lower half of Figure~\ref{fig:re_plots_nonwords}.
-A greater \texttt{Log Shortest Path} invariably led to longer nonword decisions (upper left panel), especially for the slower subjects.
+Further insight into the individual differences between faster and slower responders is provided by the correlations in the random effects for nonwords, which are presented in Figure~\ref{fig:re_plots_nonwords}.
+A greater \texttt{Log Form-driven Semantic Relatedness} invariably led to longer nonword decisions (upper left panel), especially for the slower subjects.
 For the fastest subjects, there hardly was any effect.

 Just as for responses to words, a negative correlation was present for the slopes of \texttt{Yes-Activation} and the random intercepts (upper center panel).
 But whereas for words, all but the fastest responders had negative slopes, for nonwords, negative slopes were present only for the slowest responders.
 In other words, slow responders made use of yes-activation to speed up their responses to words and hardly made use of yes-activation for nonwords; however, fast responders did not use yes-activation much for words, and were slowed down by this information for nonwords.